 Preparation for sale is something we take great pride in.
 We use the 2 dollars made for every 1 dollar spent mentality and we offer guidance that is always based on what we would do if it were our home.
 We have contractors for just about every repair / remodel you can think of and we work side by side with our sellers to oversee the prep for sale project from start to finish.
 So if you are considering selling your home, even if it is years down the road, it is wise to let us collaborate with you to put together a plan that will generate you the maximum return.

 When we are ready to hit MLS we will hit the ground running using the momentum of the premarketing.
-We pair our commentary with our professional photographers fantastic camera work to put out a set of still shots along with virtual tours creating an online viewing experience that is impressive.
+We pair our commentary with our professional photographer’s fantastic camera work to put out a set of still shots along with virtual tours creating an online viewing experience that is impressive.
 This is our first impression.
 No longer is the first impression made in person, it is made online.
 Therefore professional photos are a must.
-We take this presence and we make it consistent for all the websites we utilize.
-We have our own main website, with 5+ different URLs depending upon target audience, another J.Rockcliff company website that is personalized just for our team, Realtor.com , plus personal profiles which syndicate our listings on Zillow, Trulia, Movoto, Redfin, and much more.
-Plus, we actively use all 6 of our Facebook accounts totaling over 1000 “friends,” our 3 twitter accounts which are constantly “tweeted,” LinkenIn, Instagram, Craigslist, & so much more.
-Being that we are long time Contra Costa County residents our social media presence has that much more traction due to our social network.
-J.Rockcliff takes that presence and literally pushes internationally (our company has an exclusive partnership with Leverage Global Relocation).
-It is hard to track our true web presence because Rockcliff does so much but it may be safe to say that we touch over 100 web sites when it is all said and done.
+We take this presence and we make it consistent for the many websites we utilize.
+We use Compass.com, Realtor.com, Zillow, Trulia, Movoto, Redfin, and much more.
+Plus, we actively use our social media accounts to touch thousands of people directly.
+Being that we are longtime Contra Costa County residents our social media presence has that much more traction due to our social network.
+It is hard to track our true web presence because Compass does so much on top of what we do, but it may be safe to say that we touch over 100 websites when it is all said and done.
 The theory is to create a funnel that feeds directly to our main points of contact – our cell phone number and email address.
 By the way, we own most of the misspelled versions of our email addresses in case someone tries to reach out to us and can’t spell.
-On top of the online presence, which is so crucial, we utilize the Contra Costa Times and other print media depending on the circumstances.
+On top of the online presence, which is so crucial, we utilize the East Bay Times and other print media depending on the circumstances.
 We feel open houses are very helpful when marketing a home and we advertise them just as strongly as we advertise our listings themselves.
 While we don’t feel an open house every Saturday and Sunday is necessary (in fact it can be construed as desperate or water down perceived activity), we do feel a strategic frequency is very appropriate.

-The intangible aspect of our marketing program is the communications.
+The intangible aspect of our marketing program is communications.
 We share the same theory that TIMELY communications are key to success in most industries.
 The consumers and their agents want information and feedback now, and they want it detailed.
 This technique allows us to play interested parties against each other (ethically and tactfully) and if nothing else allows us to constantly point out the positive points of the property (not a hard sell because that turns everyone off these days, especially on the west coast).
-It seems this technique is working because we have been in the top 10 for production for J. Rockcliff Realtors over the past 7 years which is the leading firm in the East Bay (second place isn’t even close anymore).